-- (1) A Consortium Member will have no indemnity obligation or liability for any Losses or Claims related to Indemnitor IP ("IP Claims") based on or arising from: - (a) any use of Indemnitor IP not in accordance with this Agreement or any written agreements regarding the use of that Indemnitor IP; - (b) use or combination of the Indemnitor IP with other Intellectual Property, products, equipment, software, data, Technology or materials not supplied by the Indemnitor which but for such combination would not have given rise to the Claim; or - (c) any modification of the Indemnitor IP by any person or entity other than the Indemnitor or its agents or subcontractors authorized to make such modifications. - (2) In addition to the Indemnitor's obligations under Section 11.06(1), if there is an IP Claim then the Indemnitor may at its sole option: - (i) procure for the right to continue the activity that gave rise to the IP Claim; or - (ii) modify or replace the Indemnitor IP that gave rise to the IP Claim, so that it becomes non-infringing.
+- (1) A Consortium Member will have no indemnity obligation or liability for any Losses or Claims related to Indemnitor IP ("IP Claims") based on or arising from: - (a) any use of such Indemnitor's Indemnitor IP not in accordance with this Agreement or any written agreements executed by the applicable Indemnitor regarding the Indemnitee's use of that Indemnitor IP; - (b) use or combination of such Indemnitor's Indemnitor IP with other Intellectual Property, products, equipment, software, data, Technology or materials not supplied by the Indemnitor which but for such combination would not have given rise to the Losses or IP Claim; or - (c) any modification of such Indemnitor's Indemnitor IP by any person or entity other than the Indemnitor or its agents or subcontractors authorized to make such modifications. - (2) In addition to the Indemnitor's obligations under Section 11.05(c), if there is an IP Claim then the Indemnitor may at its sole option: - (a) procure for the right to continue the activity that gave rise to the IP Claim; or - (b) modify or replace the Indemnitor IP that gave rise to the IP Claim, so that it becomes non-infringing. - (3) Any indemnification under Section 11.05 will be the Supercluster Indemnitees' or other Consortium Members' sole and exclusive remedy against the Indemnitor for IP Claims, and the parties acknowledge and agree that Section 11.05 and 11.06(2) state the Indemnitor's entire liability for IP Claims.

-(3) Any indemnification under Section 11.06(1) will be the Supercluster Indemnitees' or other Consortium Members' sole and exclusive remedy against the Indemnitor for IP Claims, and the parties acknowledge and agree that Section 11.06(1) and 11.06(2) state the Indemnitor's entire liability for IP Claims.
+11.07 Other indemnity

-11.07 Contribution Agreement Indemnity
+(1) The Indemnitor will indemnify, defend and hold harmless the Supercluster Indemnitees from and against any and all Losses suffered or incurred by the Supercluster Indemnitees arising from any Claim brought by or on behalf of the Crown or its agents, officers, employees and servants to the extent such Claim arises from the Indemnitor's breach of this Agreement.

-- (1) The Indemnitor will indemnify, defend and hold harmless the Supercluster Indemnitees from and against any and all Losses suffered or incurred by the Supercluster Indemnitees arising from or in connection with or relating to any Claim brought by or on behalf of the Crown or its agents, officers, employees and servants to the extent arising from the Indemnitor's breach of this Agreement. - (2) Each Indemnitor will indemnify, defend and hold harmless the Crown from and against any and all Losses suffered or incurred by the Crown to the extent arising from or in connection with or relating to the negligent action or inaction of the Indemnitor under this Agreement or otherwise related to Consortium Member's participation in the Project.
+(2) Each Indemnitor will indemnify, defend and hold harmless the Crown from and against any and all Losses suffered or incurred by the Crown to the extent such Losses arise from any third party Claim that arises from the Indemnitor's breach of this Agreement.